wp-plugins/my-content-management/readme.txt

 == Frequently Asked Questions ==

-= Why don't you have any questions here? =
+= What's a custom post type? =

-Hey.
-This was just launched.
-Got one to ask?
+All of the  major WordPress features are types of posts: Posts are the main one, but Pages are just a different type of post.
+This plug-in gives you a whole bunch of other types of posts, so you can handle discrete types of content in different ways - but using a common interface.

 = I don't really get how to use this plug-in. =

-Well, there really isn't one way to use this plug-in.
+Well, there really isn't just one way to use this plug-in.
 There are many, many different ways to use it.
 I'd recommend buying the [User's Guide](http://www.joedolson.com/articles/my-content-management/guide/), which will walk you through many of the ways you can use this plug-in.
 Also, your purchase will help support me!
 Bonus!

 == Screenshots ==